regiregi22/DaemonRipped-Arcade-Encoder/README.md

 # DaemonRipped Arcade Encoder
-This is an arcade controller board based on [MickGyver's DaemonBite](https://github.com/MickGyver/DaemonBite-Arcade-Encoder), but removing all optionals features (PS3, NeoGeo support...).
+This is an arcade controller board based on [MickGyver's DaemonBite](https://github.com/MickGyver/DaemonBite-Arcade-Encoder), but removing all optionals features (PS3, NeoGeo and debug).
 A four-direction stick and up to 12 buttons are supported.
 It uses any standard Arduino Pro Micro board.

 Debounce optional feature has been kept.
 It is activated by default, as it adds only around 0.035ms of latency.
 10ms setting for debounce should be an ideal value, lowering it might cause problems, and it shouldn't be any higher than 20ms.
 <br />